Pradetto/DSA-Cheat-Sheets/README.md

 |Coming Soon: System Design and Scalability|

 ## Common Data Structures and Algorithms Patterns & Templates
 This is a unique list of DSA templates and common questions I have encountered while studying Leetcode / Grind 75.
 It is a great resource to practice the nuances of some of the problems to recognize the patterns.
+I would recommend running the python file to see how the questions answers appear in the terminal then you can go to the section you want to study.
+This document is really good for spending time in the debugger stepping through problems you are struggling with.

 [DSA Templates](https://github.com/Pradetto/DSA-Cheat-Sheets/tree/main/DSA%20Common%20Patterns%20and%20Templates)